 “Hola, amiga!
 Long time no see!
 Thank goodness you could come.
 I love your dress and that necklace is fabulous.
 Are you still making jewelry?”

-Sarah was slim, almost gaunt, and her glossy no-make up look probably came from beauty products that cost as much as Faye’s monthly rent.
-Faye glanced down self-consciously at her simple embroidered Indian cotton dress.
+Sarah was slim, almost gaunt, and she had the kind of glossy no-make up look that only expensive cosmetics achieve.
+Faye glanced down self-consciously at her simple embroidered Indian cotton dress and amber pendant.

 “Yes, I am.
 I’ve been selling online, but I just opened my first little store.”